pawREP/ZHM5PatchBuilder/README.md

 # Hitman 2 Rpkg Patch Builder

 This tool allows the building of stand-alone patch archives for Hitman 2 (2018).
 Files found in patch archives shadow all files with the same runtimeID in archives lower in the hierarchy.
 As a consequence, the use of patch archives makes the modification of native game archives obsolete which in turn makes the process of modding Hitman 2 a lot easier and quicker.
-All file formats are supported.
+All dependency-free file formats are supported, this includes audio, texture and json-resources to name a few.

 The patch builder accepts an arbitrary number (within reason) of files and packs them into a single patch archive.
 The game also doesn't seem to impose any restrictions on the number of patch files you can use at the same time, which allows the creation of mods with a very modular structure.
 This is not only great for testing, but also allows for great compatibility between mods as longs as two patch archives don't modify the same files.